-- (3) The purpose of the code will be achieved through the following overall outcomes: - (a) Uses: - (i) the predominant form of development within the zone is rural activities; and - (ii) residential uses are limited to those which support the use of land for rural activities; and - (iii) the zone also accommodates intensive rural activities, extractive industry (and complementary activities) and other activities requiring a location outside urban areas due to the amount of land required, the significance of impacts generated and/or other reasons, if the development does not: - (A) diminish the productive capacity of land for rural activities; and - (B) result in adverse impacts on the environment or sensitive land uses; and - (C) result in visually obtrusive development that detrimentally impacts on the rural amenity and landscape character of the area; and - (iv) a limited range of small scale and low intensity tourism development offering tourism experiences based on rural landscapes, rural activities and/or the natural environment may be appropriate if these uses: - (A) are accessible and have a direct relationship with an element of high amenity value within or in close proximity to the site; and - (B) integrate with the rural amenity and landscape character of the area; and - (C) maintain the productive capacity of land for rural activities; and - (D) maintain the ecological integrity of the site and surrounding area and the amenity of sensitive land uses; and - (v) development for urban purposes and other uses more appropriately located in urban areas are not located in the Rural zone, including within the Investigation area precinct (precinct no. RU1), and: - (A) the Ooralea investigation area is not sequenced for development before 2026; and
+- (3) The purpose of the code will be achieved through the following overall outcomes: - (a) Uses: - (i) the predominant form of development within the zone is rural activities; and - residential uses, such as dwelling house and rural workers accommodation, are (ii) limited to those which support the use of land for rural activities; and - the zone also accommodates intensive rural activities, rural industry, winery. (iii) wholesale nursery, agricultural supplies store (located in proximity to a Township zone), extractive industry (and associated activities) large-scale utility infrastructure, where such uses require a location outside urban areas due to the amount of land required and the significance of impacts generated, if the development does not: - diminish the utility and agricultural productive capacity of land for rural activities: and - result in adverse impacts on the environment or sensitive land uses; and (B) - result in visually obtrusive development that detrimentally impacts on the (C) rural amenity and landscape character of the area; and - small scale and low intensity tourism development offering tourism-related activities (iv) and experiences based on rural landscapes, rural activities and/or the natural environment may be appropriate if these uses: - (A) are accessible and have a direct relationship with an agricultural activity or natural element of high amenity value within or in close proximity to the site; and - (B) integrate with the rural amenity and landscape character of the area; and - (C) maintain the agricultural productive capacity of land for rural activities; and - (D) maintain the ecological integrity of the site and surrounding area and the amenity of sensitive land uses; and - (E) ensure ancillary commercial activities supporting rural tourism uses: - are small scale and low intensity; and - are subordinate to, and have a nexus with, the rural tourism use; and

-- (B) the Richmond and Sarina east investigation areas are not sequenced for development before 2031; and - (C) the Rosella investigation area is not sequenced for development in the life of the scheme; and - (vi) development that would compromise, restrict or detrimentally impact upon potential future development for urban purposes avoids the Investigation area precinct (precinct no. RU1); and
+- do not compromise existing centre activities in designated centres and townships. - (v) development for urban purposes and other uses more appropriately located in urban areas are not located in the Rural zone, including within the Investigation area precinct (precinct no. RU1), and: - (A) the Ooralea investigation area is not sequenced for development before 2026; and - (B) the Richmond and Sarina east investigation areas are not sequenced for development before 2031; and - (C) the Rosella investigation area is not sequenced for development in the life of the scheme; and - (vi) development that would compromise, restrict or detrimentally impact upon potential future development for urban purposes avoids the Investigation area precinct (precinct no. RU1); and

-- (i) development is efficiently serviced by economically efficient urban infrastructure networks or appropriate on-site systems relevant to the use; and - (c) Built form and development intensity: - (i) built form integrates with the rural amenity and landscape character of the local area by being: - (A) low-rise; and - (B) provided at extremely low densities; and - (C) located outside the most productive agricultural land; and - (ii) road frontage setbacks: - (A) contribute to the open, rural amenity and landscape character of the local area; and - (B) accommodate landscaping; and - (C) provide privacy for buildings; and - (D) avoid buildings being visually overbearing; and - (iii) development provides high quality design outcomes reinforcing the sense of identity of the local area and region; and - (d) Amenity: - (i) development contributes to and respects the amenity and landscape character of the area and minimises adverse impacts on adjoining and nearby uses, particularly residential uses and other sensitive land uses: and - (ii) development is located to avoid conflicts between land uses; and - (e) Environment: - (i) development maintains, enhances and responds to high value ecological features and the physical constraints of the land.
+- (i) development is efficiently serviced by economically efficient urban infrastructure networks or appropriate on-site systems relevant to the use; and - (c) Built form and development intensity: - (i) built form integrates with the rural amenity and landscape character of the local area by being: - (A) low-rise; and - (B) provided at extremely low densities; and - (C) located outside the most productive agricultural land; and - (ii) road frontage setbacks: - (A) contribute to the open, rural amenity and landscape character of the local area; and - (B) accommodate landscaping; and - (C) provide privacy for buildings; and - (D) avoid buildings being visually overbearing; and - (iii) development provides high quality design outcomes reinforcing the sense of identity of the local area and region; and

+- (i) development contributes to and respects the amenity and landscape character of the area and minimises adverse impacts on adjoining and nearby uses, particularly residential uses and other sensitive land uses; and - (ii) development is located to avoid conflicts between land uses; and

+(i) development maintains, enhances and responds to high value ecological features and the physical constraints of the land.